 The 2010 Final SED concluded that no land use impacts were identified regarding OTC power plant compliance with requirements of the OTC Policy.
 This conclusion was based on the 2008 report by Tetra Tech, which evaluated the technical and logistical feasibility of retrofitting 15 of the state’s fossil-fueled coastal OTC power plants with closed-cycle wet cooling systems (pages 104 and G-229, 2010 Final SED).
 Revisions to OTC Policy compliance dates based upon non-marine impacts to local communities, including land use concerns and environmental justice, may be considered but are largely beyond the scope of the State Water Board’s authority under CWA section 316(b) and the OTC Policy.

 Starting in 2018, AES entered negotiations for the sale of the Redondo Beach property to developer SLH Fund, LLC (SLH).
-At the time of the adoption of the 2020 OTC Policy amendment, an agreement was in place for AES to lease back the property and continue operating Redondo Beach if the power plant’s compliance date was extended by the State Water Board.
-In its May 18, 2020 comment letter to the State Water Board on the 2020 OTC Policy amendment, SLH stated that during any extension of the power plant’s compliance date, AES would provide it access to unused portions of the site for remediation, and that continuing operation of the power plant would not delay redevelopment efforts.
+At the time of the adoption of the 2020 OTC Policy Amendment, an agreement was in place for AES to lease back the property and continue operating Redondo Beach if the power plant’s compliance date was extended by the State Water Board.
+In its May 18, 2020 comment letter to the State Water Board on the 2020 OTC Policy Amendment, SLH stated that during any extension of the power plant’s compliance date, AES would provide it access to unused portions of the site for remediation, and that continuing operation of the power plant would not delay redevelopment efforts.
 The State Water Board is not party to negotiations or agreements between Redondo Beach’s owner and operator and the land holder, and State Water Board staff is unaware of the current status of the agreement between SLH and AES.

-In 2019, the City of Redondo Beach received a grant from the California Natural Resources Agency (CNRA) for $4.8 million for the partial purchase of 15 acres of the Redondo Beach property, including historical wetlands, for restoration as part of a regional park.
-In 2020, the CNRA confirmed that the power plant’s compliance date extension beyond December 31, 2020, would not affect this grant funding for the City of Redondo Beach.
-The CNRA has since informed the State Water Board this grant was terminated in January 2021, due to circumstances unaffiliated with the 2021 OTC Policy amendment that is under consideration.
+In 2019, the City of Redondo Beach received a grant from the California Natural Resources Agency (”Resources Agency”) for $4.8 million for the partial purchase of 15 acres of the Redondo Beach property, including historical wetlands, for restoration as part of a regional park.
+In 2020, the Resources Agency confirmed that the power plant’s compliance date extension beyond December 31, 2020, would not affect this grant funding for the City of Redondo Beach.
+The Resources Agency has since informed the State Water Board this grant was terminated in January 2021.
+According to the Resources Agency, the City of Redondo Beach submitted a letter regarding the seller’s retraction of the offer to sell along with a request to reallocate the grant acquisition to another property adjacent to the power plant site.
+The Resources Agency was unable to accommodate the request as property substitutions are not allowed once the grant is awarded and the grant program guidelines require an acquisition project to have a willing seller.

 In 2015, the Coastal Commission confirmed jurisdictional wetlands exist in the former tank basin area on the Redondo Beach property, totaling 5.93 acres.
 In 2017 and 2018, AES submitted applications for and received three emergency coastal development permits to dewater the former tank basin and was denied a fourth.
 The pumping, or dewatering, occurred due to safety concerns regarding water near utility and electrical lines.
 Sometime before May 2020, AES stopped using the groundwater pumping system and installed portable sump pumps in utility vaults.
 However, pumping continued due to similar safety concerns regarding water near utility and electrical lines.